crs4/Deep3DLayout/README.md

 You will first need to install that in order to be able to run Deep3DLayout.

 ## Pretrained weights.
-Download and copy to your local ./ckpt directory from [Deep3Dlayout weights] (https://vicserver.crs4.it/deep3dlayout/).
+Download and copy to your local ./ckpt directory from https://vicserver.crs4.it/deep3dlayout/.

 ## Inference on equirectagular images
 Here some examples of inferring using the pre-trained models: